nicholasxdavis/localserv-static-environment-manager/README.md

 ## Installation

-### Download Pre-built Executable
+### Download & Install (Windows)

-1. Go to the [Releases](https://github.com/nicholasxdavis/localserv/releases) page
+1. Visit the **Releases** page.
-2. Download the latest `Localserv-win32-x64.zip`
+2. Download the latest `setup.exe`.
-3. Extract the ZIP file
+3. Run the installer — it will launch the Electron installer automatically.
-4. Run `Localserv.exe`
+4. Once installation finishes, Localserv will open and you're ready to go.

 ### Build from Source